-The routes starts in the large couloir right of the main buttress.
-Climb on solid rock along the left side of the couloir for 50-60 meters on 4th and easy 5th class terrain.
-Some climbers may not rope up at all in the couloir, but if you do, there is plenty of opportunity for belays and protection.
+The routes starts in Honeycomb Couloir, the large gully right of the main buttress and left of Honeycomb Peak.
+Climb on solid rock along the left side of the gully for 50-60 meters on 4th class terrain.
+Some climbers may not rope up at all in the gully, but if you do, there is plenty of opportunity for belays and protection.

-From the top of the couloir, begin the traverse along the east ridge towards the summit.
-As with alot of alpine climbs, the route options seem to be infinite.
+From the top of the gully, begin the traverse along the east ridge towards the summit of Beehive Peak.
+Even though this has a low technical grade, its real climbing with great exposure.
+Bring a rope for the ridge traverse section.
+As with many alpine climbs, the route options seem to be infinite.
 Staying on the spine of the ridge and dropping only slightly to the left or right of the spine, will get you past the difficulties.

-Descend via the SW Couloir route.
+Descend via the 4th class "4th of July Couloir" route.
 Locate the obvious couloir on the southwest side of the summit.
-Down-climbing or repelling will get you to the junction of a west-facing couloir and a notch in the summit ridge.
-Go left through the notch by scrambling up 5 meters and then descend into the couloir which takes you to the base of the main buttress.
+Down-climbing or repelling will get you to the junction of a west-facing couloir (North Twin Couloir) and a notch in the summit ridge.
+Go left through the notch by scrambling up 5 meters and then descend into the "4th of July Couloir" which takes you to the base of the main buttress.